Cray-HPE/docs-csm/install/bootstrap_livecd_usb.md

    App.
 Version   : 1.5.18
     ```

-1. Configure zypper with the `embedded` repository from the CSM release.
+1. Configure `zypper` with the `embedded` repository from the CSM release.

    ```bash
    linux# zypper ar -fG "${CSM_PATH}/rpm/embedded" "${CSM_RELEASE}-embedded"
    ```

-1. Install podman or docker to support container tools required to generated
+1. Install Podman or Docker to support container tools required to generate
    sealed secrets.

    Podman RPMs are included in the `embedded` repository in the CSM release and